-Research Partners are working with Family Action to evaluate their flagship mentoring service, Friendship Works.
+Research Partners worked with Family Action to evaluate their flagship mentoring service, Friendship Works.
 This supports children and young people in London.
 Established in 1977, it has been running for forty years to create and support positive friendships between young people in need of support and safe, reliable adult volunteers due to their experiences of childhood trauma or disrupted attachments.

 The service matches children and young adults with with volunteer mentors who, through quality friendship, give young people access to new opportunities, helping to build their self confidence and develop the resilience needed to manage adversity now and in the future.

 Research Partners delivered a 2 year evaluation of Friendship Works.
 This was an exciting time for the service as it has been funded to work specifically with young carers, care leavers and unaccompanied asylum seekers as well as continue with their existing work.
 Research Partners analysed service data and conducted in-depth interviews with young people, their mentors and family members.
 We also consulted with mentors online to find out their views in more depth.